-The official definition of dyslexia defines the condition as a specific learning disability that is neurobiological in origin.
+The International Dyslexia Association defines dyslexia as a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with fluent word recognition, and often with poor spelling and decoding abilities.
 Dyslexia has nothing to do with intelligence, it is simply a different type of cognitive processing.
 Students with dyslexia are very capable of learning, they just need to learn differently.

 What are the Warning Signs of Dyslexia?

-2. Your Student Has Difficulties Recalling Words When Talking or Writing a Story
+2. Your Child Has Difficulties Recalling Words When Talking or Writing a Story

 “Mom, can you get me that thing?” or “Hand me that stuff.”
-If simple words don’t always flow out of your student’s mouth so easily, they might have dyslexia.
+If simple words don’t always flow out of your child’s mouth easily, they might have dyslexia.

 Children with dyslexia fill their sentences with pronouns or words lacking in specificity.
 Filler words like “um” may be used to take up time while your student tries to remember a word.
 A child with dyslexia knows exactly what they want to say, they struggle pulling out the right words.

 When a dyslexic child is asked to write a story, quite often they can’t think of the word they want to use or can’t figure out how to spell it.
 Recalling names, reciting the months of the year in order, or even remembering the days of the week can be a real problem for a dyslexic child.